Ashik: History

 Dörd iş vardır hər qarındaşa lazım: --- (Four things are required for the life:)

 Bir elm, bir kəlam, bir nəfəs, bir saz. --- (Conscience, speech, respiration, and Saz.)

 According to Mehmet Fuat Köprülü's studies, the term ashik was used instead of ozan in Azerbaijan and parts of Anatolia after the 15th century.
-After the demise of Safavid dynasty in Iran, Turkish culture could not sustain its early development among the elites.
+After the demise of the Safavid dynasty in Iran, Turkish culture could not sustain its early development among the elites.
 Instead, there was a surge in the development of verse-folk stories, mainly intended for performance by ashiks in weddings.
 Following the collapse of the Soviet Union the governments of new republics in Caucasus region and Central Asia sought their identity in traditional cultures of their societies.
 This elevated the status of ashugs as the guardians of national culture.
 The newfound unprecedented popularity and frequent concerts and performances in urban settings have resulted in rapid innovative developments aiming to enhance the urban-appealing aspects of ashik performances.